cutright/DVH-Analytics/README.md

 previous web-based version can be found [here](https://github.com/cutright/DVH-Analytics) but is no longer being developed.

-### How to Run DVH Analytics
+### How to Run
-Clone this project, then call the following from the top-level project directory with python 3:
+Clone this project, install all python dependencies, then call the following from the top-level project directory with python 3:
 ~~~
 python dvha_app.py
 ~~~